jwzhanggy/tinyBIG/docs/guides/installation.md

 ## Installation

-The tinybig toolkit has been published at both PyPI and the project github repository.
+The `tinybig` library has been published at both PyPI and the project github repository.

 ### Install from PyPI

-To install tinybig from PyPI, use the following command:
+To install `tinybig` from PyPI, use the following command:

 ```shell
 pip install tinybig